 The context switcher is located in the top left-hand corner of the Peakon dashboard, and allows users who have access to multiple datasets to switch between them.
 The context has an impact on all of the data contained within the dashboard, including all engagement and driver scores, comments, and even the benchmarks used.
 You can think of the context switcher as an all-round filter to all survey data.

 The area a segment's scores are benchmarked against depends on how the segment is viewed.
 As a general rule:

 - The company score is benchmarked externally, to the appropriately chosen industry engagement score

-- When the context is set to a specific segment within the company, which could be e.g. an office location, a department, an age group or a tenure category, the scores for that segment will be benchmarked against the company score.
-As soon as you then dig deeper, by looking at subsegments, the benchmark used will be the score of the context.
+- When the context is set to a specific segment, for example a manager segment, an office location, a department, an age group or a tenure category, scores of this segment will be benchmarked to the company scores

-An administrator sets their context to the company, and looks at the engagement score of the Marketing department (7.0).
-Since Marketing is a subsegment of the overall company, this number is benchmarked against the overall company score.
+An administrator sets their context to the company, and looks at the engagement score of the Marketing department (7.2).
+Since Marketing is a sub-segment of the company, this score is benchmarked against the overall company score (7.8).

-The majority of managers will only have access to one or two contexts, depending on the number of employees they have directly reporting to them.
-They will not have the ability the switch context to any segment other than their direct reports or all reports segments.
+The majority of managers will have access to one or two contexts, depending on the number of employees they have directly reporting to them.

-Administrators can override the benchmarks used for any segment.
+Customers on the Premier plan can set a segment specific benchmark to a high-level segment (eg. a specific entity) and propagate that benchmark preference to the segments hierarchically linked to the high-level segment.
 In such instances, when viewing in the context of that segment, the segment specific benchmark will be applied.